CAPP is respected worldwide as the leading credential in parking and mobility.

 CAPP Certification Board

-The CAPP Certification Board, is elected by CAPPs in good standing and provides leadership for the CAPP Program.
+The CAPP Certification Board is elected by the CAPP community and provides leadership for the CAPP Program.
 The Board is active in all aspects of the program, from strategic guidance to candidate support.